Server Settings

 Databases

-• Storage folder: You can specify the path where server databases are stored to by default.
-This is C:\Program Files\AceBIT\Password Depot Server XX\Data\DB in Password Depot 15.
-You can change the path, however, we always recommend storing the databases to the local drive instead of using a network share or mapped drive since the latter may not be accessible at all times.
-If during the process of saving the database, Password Depot Enterprise Server cannot find or access the path specified in the server settings it will switch back to the default settings and save the databases to the default folder.
+• Storage folder: You can specify the path where server databases are stored by default.
+This is C:\Program Files\AceBIT\Password Depot Enterprise Server XX\Data\DB.
+You can change the path; however, we always recommend storing the databases on the local drive instead of using a network share or mapped drive since the latter may not be accessible at all times.
+If during the process of saving the database, Password Depot Enterprise Server cannot find or access the path specified in the server settings, it will switch back to the default settings and save the databases to the default folder.

 Connections